Independent game & puzzle design

 A small collection of games and puzzles, made in my spare time.
 Free to play.

 A recovered journal, circa 1922.
-The author documents a series of recurring geometric dreams with the precision of a field researcher.
-The early entries are clinical.
-The handwriting changes.
-The last pages are not addressed to himself.
+The author documents a series of recurring geometric dreams with constantly evolving rules.
+The journal was left unsolved with troubling messages addressed to future readers.

 A card game about rival sorcerers putting on the most spectacular magical display.
 Each turn you split a hand of elemental performers into two piles and offer them to your opponent — they pick one, you get the other.
 Designed to play with small kids.